 Can we just take a moment to discuss the whole pen licence saga please?

 It really is a bone of contention for me at the moment and yet I find myself being tight lipped in front of both my child and his teacher.
-When in actual fact I want to scream and shout about the whole bloody thing and how in my opinion, it is a process that is causing children to be singled out in class because their cursive writing isn’t as neat as their peers and therefore they don’t deserve to write with a pen, instead they can be the children easily identified with pencils in their hands.
+When in actual fact I want to scream and shout about the whole bloody thing and how, in my opinion, it is a process that is causing children to be singled out in class because their cursive writing isn’t as neat as their peers and therefore they don’t deserve to write with a pen.
+Instead these children, the ones with the “bad handwriting” can be easily identified because they are the only ones with pencils in their hands.

 Teaching has come on leaps and bounds since I was in school, inclusion is paramount, differentiation is instilled and stretch and challenge takes place and is clearly detailed on every lesson plan up and down the country – or at least it is on the days Ofsted inspect.
 These changes have been brought in to ensure all children are given equal opportunity to learning in an environment that is suitable for their needs and to ensure maximum progress and minimal self esteem declines.